-Use the results of the chemical analysis to decide the degree to which your product is hydrated (if it is hydrated at all), and calculate the empirical formula of the hydrate: $K_2M'M(NO_2)6\cdot xH_2O$ (note: x=0 if your product is not hydrated).
+Use the results of the chemical analysis to decide the degree to which your product is hydrated (if it is hydrated at all), and calculate the empirical formula of the hydrate: $K_2M'M(NO_2)6 \cdot xH_2O$ (note: x = 0 if your product is not hydrated; fractional values for x are also possible).
 Show all of your calculations in a neat, clear, and detailed manner.